Bikal-Adhikari/fireHawks-Cars-frontend/README.md

 #### Viewing Cars

-i.
-Navigate to the main page to view the list of cars. ii.
-Use the search bar to filter cars by name.
+- Navigate to the main page to view the list of cars.
+- Use the search bar to filter cars by name.

 #### Filtering Cars

-i.
-Open the filter modal by clicking on the filter button. ii.
-Select the filter criteria and apply the filters. iii.
-To reset filters, click on the "Reset Filters" button.
+- Open the filter modal by clicking on the filter button.
+- Select the filter criteria and apply the filters.
+- To reset filters, click on the "Reset Filters" button.

 #### Sorting Cars

-i.
-Open the sort modal by clicking on the sort button. ii.
-Choose the attribute to sort by and the sort order (ascending or descending). iii.
-Apply the sorting to update the car list.
+- Open the sort modal by clicking on the sort button.
+- Choose the attribute to sort by and the sort order (ascending or descending).
+- Apply the sorting to update the car list.

 #### Adding a New Car

-i.
-Open the add car modal by clicking on the add car button. ii.
-Fill out the form with the car details. iii.
-Submit the form to add the new car to the list.
+- Open the add car modal by clicking on the add car button.
+- Fill out the form with the car details.
+- Submit the form to add the new car to the list.

 #### Exporting Data

-i.
-Click on the "Export to CSV" button to download the filtered car data as a CSV file.
+- Click on the "Export to CSV" button to download the filtered car data as a CSV file.

 ### Contributing